 Sciatica actually refers to the sciatic nerve, which starts in the lower back and runs deep through the thighs and the buttocks.

 Sciatica happens when the sciatic nerve is compressed, irritated, or injured.
-Injury to the sciatic nerve usually occurs due to muscle tightness, overuse, or muscle injury.
+Injury to the sciatic nerve usually occurs due to muscle tightness, overuse, herniated disk, or similar injury.

 A study conducted in 2013 found that certain yoga poses can help with sciatica.
 This is because yoga has the ability to: